Obviously if you are here, you are struggling with toenail fungus. I am so sorry that this condition has or is beginning to take over your feet.

-I have done my research through my patient’s testimonies and experiences and I KNOW that out of all products out there for the treatment of toenail fungus (including prescription products) that any of my recommended products are the best choice for treatment!
+I have done my research, through my patient’s testimonies and experiences, and I KNOW that out of all products out there for the treatment of toenail fungus (including prescription products) what works and what doesn’t.
+Having said that… I ONLY recommend products that truly work!

 Yes… even though the products contained and recommended within MY REVIEWS are not prescriptions, they are my top choice for initial therapy for my patients!

 Before beginning the multitude of in-office treatment options available, I also want to re-iterate here that your doctor should listen to you!
 YOU are paying for their time!